- Get Started

 createProductsWorkflow

-package. - Create a link between the restaurant and the products using the
+as a step.
+This workflow is available through Medusa's core workflows. - Create a link between the restaurant and the products using

 createRemoateLinkStep